 The Together York Community Declaration sets out our principles and expectations.
 Together, we are a community built on respect, fairness and compassion for all.

-As we move into this new academic year, together with the City of York, we are asking you to Protect, Respect and Be Kind to one another.
+As we continue through this academic year, together with the City of York, we are asking you to Protect, Respect and Be Kind to one another.
 By continuing to take responsibility to follow the guidelines as individuals, we are collectively helping to create a safe community for us all.

 You can expect the University to provide: